ArchitPandey/gossipprotocol/README.md

 - Run seed-svc.yml to create service that exposes seed pod.
 Note down port of seed-service.

-- Do a request from browser : http://localhost:<port>/gossip/mystate to check the state of seed pod.
+- Do a request from browser : http://localhost:port/gossip/mystate to check the state of seed pod.
 You should only see the heart beat state of seed pod.

 - Edit the nonseed-deployment.yml and add the IP address of seed pod in environment variables.
 Run the nonseed-deployment.yml

-- Now recheck the state of seed pod (using GET /gossip/mystate) and you should be able to see non seed pods heartbeats in the state.
-Gossip Protocol has lead to node discovery.
+- Now recheck the state of seed pod (using GET /gossip/mystate) and you should be able to see non-seed pods heartbeats in the state.
+Gossip Protocol has led to node discovery.